-The Siren's Citadel is a historical, swashbuckling 5E adventure, although it can easily be adapted to other game systems (a GURPS Swashbucklers version is also available on www.1shotadventures.com).
+The Siren's Citadel is a Broken Compass: Jolly Roger adventure, although it can easily be adapted to other game systems (GURPS and 5E versions are also available on www.1shotadventures.com).
 The adventure is set in the Caribbean in 1689.
 Fresh off a disastrous privateering expedition, the heroes are stranded on the island of Nevis and pressured to perform a dangerous hostage exchange for the desperate English governor.
 However, they soon end up in a race to discover the island's mysterious Secret Citadel, where they are drawn into one of the world's most scandalous events!

-The Siren's Citadel is suitable for three-to-six characters.
-The end of this adventure includes six pregenerated characters so you can get started right away.
+The Siren's Citadel is suitable for three-to-six adventurers.
+The end of this adventure includes six pregenerated heroes so you can get started right away.

 Characters introduced for the first time in the adventure are noted in ALL-CAPS.
-Skill checks are in SMALL-CAPS.
+Skill rolls are in SMALL-CAPS.
 Sections marked with a map are side-quests and adventure hooks, and not important to the overall plot of the adventure.
-Sections marked with a person are opportunities for specific PCs, notably the pregenerated characters from the end of this adventure.
+Sections marked with a person are opportunities for specific heroes, notably the pregenerated ones from the end of this adventure.